List of discontinued photographic films: Konica

-Established 1873 in Japan, Konishiroku (Konica) was a major producer of colour film, cameras and related products, including film development processors and printing technology.
+Established 1873 in Japan, Konishiroku (Konica) was a major producer of color film, cameras and related products, including film development processors and printing technology.
 Originally Konica film and paper was sold under the brand name of "Sakura" meaning Cherry Blossom in English.
-Along with 3M Ferrania they were a significant producer of 'white label' consumer color films for both retailers and traditional B&W film producers needing a colour film to repackage under their own brand.
+Along with 3M Ferrania they were a significant producer of 'white label' consumer color films for both retailers and traditional B&W film producers needing a color film to repackage under their own brand.
 Only in later years did they make significant efforts to market film under the Konica brand.
 In 2003, Konica merged with Minolta to form Konica Minolta.
-In 2006, the merged company closed down its photo imaging division, which produced color film, color paper, photo chemicals and digital minilab machines (at the time it was the 3rd largest film producer behind Kodak and Fujifilm, AgfaPhoto having collapsed a year earlier).
+In 2006, the merged company closed down its photo imaging division, which produced color film, color paper, photo chemicals and digital minilab machines (at the time it was the 3rd largest film producer behind Kodak and Fujifilm, Agfa-Gevaert having collapsed a year earlier).
 The company produced the following films: